- Before school begins, read the Official Guide to Legal Specialties and take the Strengthsfinder assessment.

 - On December 1 or soon thereafter, send resumes to federal government employers.
 For information about researching government employers, click here.

-- If interested in government jobs, ask Career Services for court directories, information about court externships, the Federal Government Honors Program and other opportunities.
+- If interested in government jobs, ask Career Development for court directories, information about court externships, the Federal Government Honors Program and other opportunities.

 - Study for final exams.